 Male condoms are the most effective protection from most sexually transmitted diseases.
 The Center for Health Education & Wellness and the Student Health Center provide condoms free of charge, and they can also be purchased in many locations such as the UT Pharmacy, drug stores, and grocery stores.

 Birth control is a hormonal contraception that comes in many forms; the most typical being in a pill.
 When taken correctly every time, there is a high effectiveness rate for birth control pills.
 However, the pill does not protect against all consequences of sex, such as sexually transmitted diseases.
 When choosing a birth control option, talk to your doctor.

 Sexually Transmitted Infections

 After giving yourself some time to think and process your decision, you may have decided to be, or continue being, sexually active.
-It’s important to keep your emotional health in check while engaging in sexual activity, as well as your physical health.
+It’s important to be mindful of your emotional health while engaging in sexual activity, as well as your physical health.
 You have already learned about contraceptives to prevent pregnancy, but some can also protect you from diseases and infections.
-Sexually transmitted diseases are common, especially among sexually active individuals between the ages of 20-24.
+Sexually transmitted diseases are common, especially among sexually active individuals between the ages of 15-24.

 Know the Facts

 - 1 in 2 sexually active young people will contract an STI by the age of 25 and most won’t know it or inform their partner (Center for Disease Control and Prevention).

 - Roughly 1 in 6 people are infected with Herpes (Center for Disease Control and Prevention)

 - More than 50% of sexually active people will get HPV at some point in their lives (Center for Disease Control and Prevention).